Snowflake Pros and Cons

 What is Snowflake?

 Developed in 2012 and officially launched in 2014, Snowflake is a cloud-based data platform provided as a SaaS (Software-as-a-Service) solution with a completely new SQL query engine.
-As opposed to traditional offerings, Snowflake is a tool natively designed for the public cloud, meaning it can’t be run on-premises.
+As opposed to traditional offerings, Snowflake is natively designed for the public cloud, meaning it can’t be run on-premises.
 The platform provides fast, flexible, and easy-to-use options for data storage, processing, and analysis.
-Initially built on top of the Amazon Web Services (AWS), Snowflake is also available on Google Cloud and Microsoft Azure.
+Initially built on top of Amazon Web Services (AWS), Snowflake is also available on Google Cloud and Microsoft Azure.
 As such, it is considered cloud-agnostic.

 Modern data pipeline with Snowflake technology as part of it